Regular price $18.95 CAD

 This is a book that presents children with the opportunity to go beyond simply learning to count from zero to ten.
 The book will encourage very young children (and older ones as well) to create their own meanings and make their own connections between the text and the art.

 Isol is an Argentine author and illustrator of children’s books with a passion for comic book artistry, literature and the visual arts.
 She has been honored with the Astrid Lindgren Memorial Award for her outstanding contribution to children’s literature, has twice been selected as a finalist for the Hans Christian Andersen Award and has won a Golden Apple at the Biennial of Illustration, Bratislava.
-Her delightful leporello, Tener un patito es util (It’s Useful to Have a Duck), was chosen by AIGA as one of its “50 Books/50 Covers” for concept and design, and it was also named one of “Los mejores libros para niños y jóvenes 2008” (The best books for children and youth 2008) by Venezuela’s Banco del Libro.
-Isol has also written and illustrated Petit, the Monster; Beautiful Griselda and Nocturne, and she has illustrated Doggy Slippers by Jorge Luján.
-Her books have been published in Argentina, Mexico, Spain, France, Canada and the US.
-Isol is also an advertising illustrator, a professional singer and a comic book writer.
-She lives in Buenos Aires, Argentina.
+Isol has also written and illustrated The Menino; Petit, the Monster; Beautiful Griselda and Nocturne.
+To date, her books have been published in over twenty countries and in seventeen languages.
+Isol lives in Buenos Aires.

 SUSAN OURIOU is considered to be one of Québec’s finest translators of literary fiction.
 With Christine Morelli, she has previously translated Fanny Britt’s acclaimed novel Hunting Houses for Arachnide.